-Rotterdam School of Management, Erasmus University Examination Board RSM Mandeville Building, room T5-41 PO Box 1738 3000 DR Rotterdam The Netherlands
+Rotterdam School of Management, Erasmus University Examination Board RSM - EUR Mandeville Building, room T5-41 PO Box 1738 3000 DR Rotterdam The Netherlands

+Visiting address

-Visiting address Secretariat Examination Board Mandeville Building, room T5-41 Burgemeester Oudlaan 50 3062 PA Rotterdam
+Secretariat Examination Board RSM - EUR Mandeville Building, room T5-41 Burgemeester Oudlaan 50 3062 PA Rotterdam

-II Legal protection: Objections and Appeals
+II Legal protection: Appeals, Objections and Complaints

-If you disagree with a decision by a university body such as the Executive Board, the Dean, the Examination Board or an examiner, there are legal redress possibilities.
-You can submit an objection or lodge an appeal against this decision.
+If a student disagrees with a decision by a university body such as the Executive Board, the Dean, the Examination Board or an examiner, there are legal redress possibilities.
+A student can submit an objection or lodge an appeal against this decision.
 Which procedure should be followed is specified by law and depends on the type of decision involved.
 All decisions should include an appeals clause, which refers to the appropriate legal process.
 Both procedures are briefly described as follows.